How to Register for Summer Camp

 Can I get a refund?

-Please don't register for a session of camp you know you will not be attending just to save space for yourself while you wait for a waitlist to open.
-You have months to decide before all options close, and your cancellation fees could be expensive.
+Please don't register for a session of camp you know you will not be attending while you wait for a waitlist to open.
+You will have weeks, if not months, before all options close, and your cancellation fees could be expensive.
 Though there is never a fee to switch camps, fees increase for cancellations the closer it gets to summer.
 After April 30th we don't provide refunds unless there are extraordinary circumstances.

-registration weekend (Jan 12th and 13th): no fee for refunds
+registration weekend (Jan 18th and 19th): no additonal fee for refunds beyond our ACH payment processor's fee.

 March 1st - April 30th: $100 fee for each refund